NunoFAntunes/nlp-deel-test/README.md

 - Apply a more complex cleaning process on the descriptions, structuring them in a more organized way, before calculating the embeddings.
 This can be used by repurposing the regex developed for detecting reference numbers and developing other algorithms for detection of other tokens included in the description.
 - Develop the database connector.
 - Develop a job that calculates embeddings for every description and stores them in the database (if this system is used very often).
+- Implement a system where the user can select which of the search results matched the query that was inputted.
+If we have a dataset with this matching, we may be able to later improve the system with a supervised learning approach.